sereneinserenade/tiptap-comment-extension/README.md

-# tiptap-comment-extension
+# tiptap-comment-extension 💬

 Extension for having google docs like commenting in TipTap.
-Give a  star to the repo if you like this project.
+Give a ⭐️ to the repo if you 👍 / ❤️  what I'm doing.

-Note: this is vue 3 version.
-If you want react version, the repo is [here](https://github.com/sereneinserenade/tiptap-comment-extension-react).
+Note: this is ___vue 3 version___.
+For those looking for a ___React implementation___, the repo is [here](https://github.com/sereneinserenade/tiptap-comment-extension-react).

 https://user-images.githubusercontent.com/45892659/145692849-a73b6a60-8f64-4cfb-926e-7bb2f7671e9f.mov